Oakland Wrongful Death Attorney

 Someone does not have to die at the scene of an incident for a family to pursue a claim.
 Many of our clients’ family members spend days, weeks, or months in a hospital or home environment before succumbing to a preventable injury or illness.
 As long as the defendant’s behavior proximally caused the decedent’s death, the family reserves the right to file a claim.

-Qualifying survivors have two years from the date of death to file a wrongful death claim.
-A settlement or verdict can go a long way to settle your loved one’s affairs and protect your family from financial hardship.
-Compensatory awards may cover funeral/burial costs, the deceased’s medical costs prior to death, lost income, lost financial support, and the lost role of a family member.
+Qualifying survivors have two years from the date of death to file wrongful death lawsuits.
+A settlement or verdict can go a long way to settle your loved one’s affairs and protect your loved ones from financial hardship.
+Our Oakland wrongful death lawyers can make sure you file quickly and accurately.
+Compensatory awards may cover funeral/burial expenses, the deceased’s medical expenses prior to death, lost income, lost financial support, and the lost role of a family member.

 For spouses, a settlement or verdict can serve as a form of replacement income, cover household chores, and the financial equivalent of love, guidance, and companionship.
 For children, compensation can cover the lost guidance, financial support, and love a parent would have provided in life.
 Our firm has access to a network of experts who can help us calculate a reasonable award for all of the losses your family has suffered from your loved one’s death.

 Insurance companies may try to offer a settlement to your family in the aftermath of a clearly preventable incident.
-Please consult an Oakland attorney about the offer before you accept.
+Please consult an Oakland wrongful death attorneys about the offer before you accept.
 Our attorneys can help you evaluate the fairness of a settlement offer and pursue further legal action to give you the financial resources you need after your loss.
+We will not let an insurance company offer you a low-ball amount.

 We work on a contingency fee basis, which means we will never charge for legal fees unless we secure damages or a settlement on your behalf.
-Talk with one of our compassionate attorneys today to learn more about your right to compensation in Oakland wrongful death claims.
+Talk with one of our compassionate attorneys today to learn more about your right to maximum compensation in Oakland wrongful death claims.
+We can hold the negligent party responsible and fight for the justice of your loved one.